babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

     ```bash
     ./cleanup.sh
     ```
-6. Please note that whenever you had changed the database collation update the `databaseCollationName` environment variable with appropriate database collation name and unset when database collation name is set to default database collation.
+6. Please note that whenever you had changed the database collation update the `isdbCollationMode` environment variable with appropriate value and unset when database collation name is set to default database collation.
     ```bash
-    unset databaseCollationName
+    unset isdbCollationMode
     ```
     This ensures that correct expected output is picked for current database collation name.
-    And make sure to revert back the collation of the master database to its previour value using the following query from psql endpoint
+    And make sure to revert back the collation of the master database to its previous value using the following query from psql endpoint
     ```bash
    update sys.babelfish_sysdatabases set default_collation = 'bbf_unicode_cp1_ci_as' where name = 'master';
    ```